Disney Cruise Ship Staffers Arrested in Massive Child Pornography Operation

 Jens Büttner/picture alliance via Getty

-Variety reported that the agency has not released any names of the workers arrested in connection to this investigation.
+Variety reported that the agency has not released any names of the staffers who were arrested in connection to this investigation.

-The other cruise ships involved in the operation have not been disclosed by Customs and Border Protection, Variety reported.
+The entertainment and news outlet reported that the other cruise ships involved in the operation have not been disclosed by Customs and Border Protection.

 We hope any children and families directly involved in this heinous case get the justice and support they so deserve.